cmu-db/noisepage/src/include/catalog/README.md

 ### [Table]Entry
 Stateful wrapper around a projected row for each of the implemented _PostgreSQL_ catalog tables that provides strongly typed accessor methods for each column to allow compile-time type checking.

+### postgres::Builder
+A static helper class that exists to enable certain aspects required for bootstrapping such as self-assigning OIDs and other public API circumventing activities.

 ## Design